-Dr Christine Dufès is a Senior Lecturer (Associate Professor) in Nanomedicine and Director of the Postgraduate School at the Strathclyde Institute of Pharmacy and Biomedical Sciences (SIPBS).
+Dr Christine Dufès is a Reader (Associate Professor) in Nanomedicine and Director of the Postgraduate School at the Strathclyde Institute of Pharmacy and Biomedical Sciences (SIPBS).
 She teaches on the Master of Pharmacy and on various MSc postgraduate degrees.

 Christine obtained a Doctorate in Pharmacy (with Distinction and congratulations of the Jury, 1997) and a PhD (with a European Label, Distinction and congratulations of the Jury, 2002) from the University of Poitiers (France).
-After four years as a post-doctoral researcher at the Cancer Research UK Beatson Laboratories in Glasgow, she was appointed as a Lecturer at SIPBS in 2006, obtained fellowship of the Higher Education Academy in 2007 and became a Senior Lecturer in 2012 and a Reader in 2019.
+After four years as a post-doctoral researcher at the Cancer Research UK Beatson Laboratories in Glasgow, she was appointed as a Lecturer at SIPBS in 2006, obtained fellowship of the Higher Education Academy in 2007, became a Senior Lecturer in 2012 and a Reader in 2019.

 Her research focuses on the development of targeted drug- and gene-based nanomedicines for cancer therapy and brain delivery.
-It resulted in 2 patents, 40+ publications in high-impact journals such as Biomaterials and Journal of Controlled Release, 4 book chapters and attracted 1600+ citations (h-index: 17 (Web of Science), 22 (Google scholar)).
-Christine has attracted over £2M in research funding.
-All her PhD students (from diverse backgrounds) submitted their theses within 3.5 years and are now further developing their careers in either Academia or Industry.
+It resulted in 2 patents, 53 publications, 4 book chapters and attracted 3700+ citations (h-index: 29 (Google scholar)).
+All her PhD students (from diverse backgrounds) submitted their theses within the imparted time and are now further developing their careers in either Academia or Industry.

-Christine has been awarded the Bourse d’Excellence Lavoisier (2002), the Award of the 9th Annual Symposium of the United Kingdom and Ireland Controlled Release Society (2003), the Biochemical Journal Young Investigator Award (2009) and the Tom Gibson Memorial Award (2012), the Scientist Medal of the International Association of Advanced Materials (2021) and the Outstanding Woman Researcher in Nanomedicine award of the Venus International Foundation (2021) for her research.
+Christine has been awarded the Bourse d’Excellence Lavoisier (2002), the Award of the 9th Annual Symposium of the United Kingdom and Ireland Controlled Release Society (2003), the Biochemical Journal Young Investigator Award (2009), the Tom Gibson Memorial Award (2012), the Scientist Medal of the International Association of Advanced Materials (2021) and the Outstanding Woman Researcher in Nanomedicine award of the Venus International Foundation (2021) for her research.
 She also received the “Best Overall” Strathclyde Teaching Excellence Award (2013) for her teaching, was nominated 9 times since 2013 and was shortlisted in the category “Best in Faculty of Science” in 2015 and in 2018.
 She was the only staff member from her department to be nominated for a Strathclyde Teaching Excellence Award by the students in 2020.

 She is a Trustee of the British Society of Nanomedicine, Senior Editor of Journal of Interdisciplinary Nanomedicine, Editorial Advisory Board member of Biomaterials Science, Review Editor of Frontiers in Bioengineering and Biotechnology – Nanobiotechnology, and member of the Editorial Boards of 6 journals (Journal of Liposome Research, Journal of Pharmaceutical Sciences, Journal of Nanotechnology: Nanomedicine & Nanobiotechnology, Pharmaceutical Nanotechnology, Pharmaceutics and Scientia Pharmaceutica).

 Her research highlights include: